rcook/beginning-practical-haskell/part01.md

                  Hello.hs:4:1
 ```

-## Differences between GHC and GHCI
+## Differences between GHC and GHCi

 There are naturally many differences between the interactive and non-interactive Haskell environments.
 The most important ones for our immediate purposes are:

-* Names can be _shadowed_ in GHCI: i.e. we can introduce a new `z` that _hides_ the previous definition with name `z`
+* Names can be _shadowed_ in GHCi: i.e. we can introduce a new `z` that _hides_ the previous definition with name `z`
 * In Haskell source files, a top-level name can be used exactly once
 * Shadowing is allowed within Haskell source files, specifically within nested lexical scopes
-* In fact, that is exactly what's happening in GHCI: each line entered at the prompt is effectively a new lexical scope nested within the previous lexical scope
+* In fact, that is exactly what's happening in GHCi: each line entered at the prompt is effectively a new lexical scope nested within the previous lexical scope

 # A more realistic example

 *[Sources: [1][haskellnumbers]]*

 * Let's add some type annotations
-* Start up GHCI again
+* Start up GHCi again

 ```ghci
 λ> x :: Integer; x = 5